As we all struggle to do up ill-fitting trousers and nurse epic hangovers, many of you may be asking yourselves, "is Dry January good for you?"

 What happens when you stop drinking?

 The scientific consensus on alcohol is actually pretty clear.
-According to a 2018 study conducted by researchers at UCL, even a short period of abstinence can have quite a dramatic effect on the body.
+For instance, according to a 2018 study conducted by researchers at UCL, even a short period of abstinence can have quite a dramatic effect on the body.

-The scientist revealed that participants in that study "saw a weight loss of around 2kg, a decrease in blood pressure of around 5%, and improvement in diabetes risk of almost 30%."
+In addition, the scientist also revealed that participants in that study "saw a weight loss of around 2kg, a decrease in blood pressure of around 5%, and improvement in diabetes risk of almost 30%."

 Check out these Twisted recipes for Monday night mocktails: